Australian Embassy

 Adult Passport - Applying under a new name

-Note: You cannot download blank forms.
+• You cannot download blank forms.

 After you have completed your form online, print it and sign inside the white box and date the application form.
 Make sure there are no alterations to signatures or dates.

-Step 2 - Prove your Australian Citizenship
+2. Prove your Australian Citizenship and Birth Details

-You must provide an original copy of the revised Australian Citizenship Certificate (in your new name), an original copy of the existing Australian Citizenship Certificate (in your old name) or an original full Australian Birth Certificate to prove Australian citizenship.
+You must provide either an original Australian Citizenship Certificate or an original full Australian Birth Certificate to prove Australian citizenship.
 Extracts, commemorative birth certificate or birth cards cannot be used.
-If you were born in Australia after 20 August 1986, you must also provide one of the following four documents:

-1. Your Australian passport issued on/after 1/1/2000 that was valid for 2 years or more; or
+• Your Australian passport issued on/after 1/1/2000 that was valid for 2 years or more; or

-2. One parent’s full Australian birth certificate (parent born prior to 20/08/1986); or
+• One parent’s full Australian birth certificate (parent born prior to 20/8/1986); or

-3. One parent’s Australian passport issued on/after 20/8/1986 that was valid for 2 years and was valid at the time of the applicant’s birth; or
+• One parent’s Australian passport issued on/after 20/8/1986 that was valid for 2 years and was valid at the time of the applicant’s birth; or

-4. One parent’s Australian citizenship certificate, valid at the time of the applicant’s birth.
+• One parent’s Australian citizenship certificate, valid at the time of the applicant’s birth.

-Translation of foreign documents
+Translation of Foreign Documents:

 Any supporting documentation that is not in English will need an original full English language translation provided by a registered translation service.